20 Different Types of Fruits Explained

 Apple is a succulent and mouthwatering fruit, one of the different types of fruits, often called Malus Domestica.

-The apple fruit comes in many different types because it mainly originates in Central Asia but is now spreading to several other regions.
-However, Apples are first grown from blooms, and each apple has several seeds.
+Apples come in many different types because they mainly originate in Central Asia but are now spreading to several other regions.

 However, you may feel fuller after eating since fiber can slow digestion.
 By doing this, you can avoid overeating.

-Consuming foods high in fiber can help manage acid reflux symptoms and their repercussions.
+Consuming fiber-rich foods can help manage acid reflux symptoms and their repercussions.
 The fiber in apples can also aid in diarrhea and constipation.

 4. Watermelon